AuthorBen JonesManaging Consultant View profile

 The capital markets have a critical role to play in enabling energy transition

-Institutional investors and asset managers have a central role to play – in partnership with management teams, suppliers and customers – in financing well designed and executed decarbonisation investment strategies by mining, metals and fertiliser producers.
+Institutional investors and asset managers have a central role to play – in partnership with management teams, suppliers and customers – in financing well designed and executed decarbonisation investment strategies by mining, metals and fertilizer producers.
 Such investments will be critical to the future supply of raw materials required to sustain rising living standards as well as enabling the broader decarbonisation of the economy.
 Importantly, adjusting the scale and composition of sector investment is also required to mitigate investment risks from associated policy and technological change (see here for a discussion of stranded asset risks in steel and aluminium industries).

 This issue has shot up the agenda for institutional investors, asset managers and lenders alike in response to rapidly shifting expectations on the part of consumers and regulators.
 Many banks, for example, have introduced new debt instruments, such as ‘Green Bonds’, designed to lower the cost of capital for green investments.
 The investment community is also seeking to promote greater alignment with the Paris Agreement.
 In January, BlackRock – the world’s largest asset manager – announced sweeping changes to its investment approach in light of the climate challenge.
 In October of 2020, HSBC announced a commitment to enabling net zero carbon emissions across its entire customer base by 2050.